 Consumer products sector risk.
-The Dividend Aristocrats Trust is concentrated in the consumer products sector.
-As a result, the factors that impact the consumer products sector will likely have a greater effect on this trust than on a more broadly diversified trust.
+The Dividend Aristocrats Trust is concentrated in the consumer products sector and the US 50 Trust invests significantly in the consumer products sector.
+As a result, the factors that impact the consumer products sector will likely have a greater effect on the trusts than on a more broadly diversified trust.
 General risks of companies in the consumer products sector include cyclicality of revenues and earnings, economic recession, currency fluctuations, changing consumer tastes, extensive competition, product liability litigation and increased government regulation.
 Generally, spending on consumer products is affected by the health of consumers.
 Companies in the consumer products sector are subject to government regulation affecting the permissibility of using various food additives and production methods, which regulations could affect company profitability.
 Tobacco companies may be adversely affected by the adoption of proposed legislation and/or by litigation.
 Also, the success of foods and soft drinks may be strongly affected by fads, marketing campaigns and other factors affecting supply and demand.
 A weak economy and its effect on consumer spending would adversely affect consumer products companies.